 Information about domestic violence restraining orders (DVRO) and Civil Harassment Orders.

-Information about custody and parental kidnapping in California.
+Information about custody in California.

 Information about parental kidnapping and emergency custody in California.

 Information about the ability of victims of domestic violence, sexual assault, stalking, abuse of an elder or dependent adult, or human trafficking to break a rental lease without penalty.

 California state law provides employment protections for domestic violence victims who need to take time off from work to handle issues related to domestic violence.

 Information about crimes the abuser may have committed in California and victim assistance programs.